Lake District weekend breaks — a 3-day complete guide

 Drinks with a view of Lake Windermere at the Waterhead

 The saying ‘save the best till last’ is no truer than the places we visited on our last day in the Lake District.
 After hearing several recommendations from friends at home, and from locals at our hotel, we drove towards Buttermere Lake.

 The weather gods were shining on us that day, giving us plenty of sun and clear blue skies.
 Good weather not only makes a huge difference to the landscape, but it also brings the scenery to life.

-From Windermere, the drive takes about 50 minutes to reach Buttermere Lake.
+From Windermere, the drive takes about 50 minutes to reach Buttermere.
 It’s one of the most beautiful and scenic road trips we’ve ever taken, though also one of the most challenging.